BA (Hons)

 Some of our graduates go on to postgraduate study at Winchester or elsewhere; there is a clear pathway from graduation to two University of Winchester Masters courses, History and Politics and International Relations.

-Find out more about Winchester's School of History, Archaeology and Philosophy and the Department of Social Sciences.
+Find out more about our School of Humanities and the Department of Social Sciences.

 What you need to know